Chapter 60: Discovering a Shadow of the Collective Nightmare and Why the Hanging Woman Hangs

 “Shhhhh,” said another.
 “Who knows the will of the one who put the stars in motion?
 Certainly not I. Maybe this time our story will have a happier ending.”

-Thus gave her, a fallen king’s own daughter and one who was already shown to be a mortal and not a god among men, as a sacrifice to the new son of the Shadow Queen to rule beside him, gathering the best around the throne of the Lord of All, and all began again.
+Thus it came to pass, a fallen king’s own daughter, one who was already shown to be a mortal and not a god among men, was given as a sacrifice to the newest son of the Shadow Queen to rule beside him, gathering the best around the throne of the Lord of All, and all began again.

 “I don’t understand this story upon your wings,” I said, rubbing my forehead in frustration.
 “Why is it always a struggle with the Shadow?
 Why must we push back at all when the ending is already written and as inevitable as the sun setting?
 We put people in positions of power, hoping and praying that they will show us the best version of themselves they can and it seems that they fail in this endeavor more often than not.
 Why do we keep doing this to ourselves?”